Lyzalon (Pregabalin)

 Dosage Instructions

-The usual dose ranges from 150 mg to 600 mg per day, divided into two doses.
-Swallow capsules whole with a full glass of water.
-Take at the same time each day for best results.
-Can be taken with or without food.
+The typical dosage of Lyzalon ranges from 150 mg to 600 mg per day, divided into two doses.
+Capsules should be swallowed whole with a full glass of water.

 What If You Miss a Dose?

-If it’s almost time for your next dose (within 4 hours), skip the missed dose and take your next scheduled dose.
-Otherwise, take it as soon as you remember, then return to your normal schedule.
+If you miss a dose and it's almost time for your next one (within 4 hours), skip the missed dose.
+Otherwise, take it as soon as you remember but do not double the dose.

 Available Tablet Strengths